Skip to main content

 These have specific rules to keep your workspace organized and private:

 • The General space is the "town square" of your workspace.
-It is always for everyone, you cannot restrict access or remove team members from it
+It is always available for everyone, and you cannot restrict access or remove team members from it

-• The Personal space is your private sanctuary.
-It is always just for you, meaning you cannot add other people to it
+• The Personal space is your private area.
+You cannot add other people to it

 • Unlike custom spaces, permissions for General and Personal spaces cannot be changed